newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/hvac-license.md

 webflowType: individual-license
 webflowId: 5f772993a195c8849e15b18f
 licenseCertificationClassification: ""
+summaryDescription: >
-summaryDescription: "You or any staff providing HVACR services must be licensed as an HVACR contractor."
+  You or any staff providing HVACR services must be licensed as an HVACR contractor.
 ---

 ---